Halfwalker/ZFS-root/README.md

 In addition, the root dataset is only snap'd if there has been more that 120mb written to it - the idea being that we don't _really_ need mostly-empty snaps of an idle system.
 Home data though, snap them all ...

 The snapshot config uses _/usr/local/bin/zrepl_threshold.sh_ to determine whether or not to snap.
-It reads the *com.zrepl:snapshot-threshold* property for the threshold value to compare against the *written* property.
+It reads the *com.zrepl:snapshot-threshold* property in a dataset for the threshold value to compare against the *written* property.

 For any dataset that you want a threshold set, use something similar to

 ```
-sudo zfs set com.zrepl:snapshot-threshold=120000000 tank/ROOT/jammy
+sudo zfs set com.zrepl:snapshot-threshold=120000000 rpool/ROOT/jammy
 ```

 ### Sample SSH config for Dropbear